MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: The

 \subsection{Bouncy Hamiltonian dynamics underlying the sampler}

-The BPS is an instance of a Hamiltonian PD-MCMC algorithm as described in Section \ref{subsec:pdmp} with the surrogate dynamics corresponding to a constant potential.
+The \BPS{} is an instance of a Hamiltonian \PDMCMC{} algorithm as described in Section \ref{subsec:pdmp} with the surrogate dynamics corresponding to a constant potential.
 Since the dynamics is only affected up to additive constants, we assume without loss of generality that $\Us=0$ and $\Ud = \Ut$.
-The differential equation \eqref{eq:pdmpdynam} governing the deterministic part in this case becomes
+The differential equation \eqref{eq:pdmpdynam} governing the deterministic part then becomes

 From a given initial position and velocity $(\pos_0, \velo_0)$, therefore, the dynamics evolves as

 until velocity switch events that occur according to the rate